Borda/pyBPDL/README.md

 **Drosophila ovary**

-Here the gene activation is presented in separate channel - green. so we just take this information and normalise it.
-Further we assume that this activation is fuzzy based on intensities on the green channel.
+Here the gene activation is presented in the separate channel - green.
+So we just take this information and normalise it.
+Further, we assume that this activation is fuzzy based on intensities on the green channel.

 ```bash
 python experiments/run_extract_fuzzy_activation.py \